ThomasDosio/Assignment2/Assignment2part2/worksheet.md

 # Introduction #

-This worksheet will work through an example problem: The Absent-Minded Linguist, from the code golf website.
+This worksheet will work through the following problem: The Absent-Minded Linguist, from the code golf website.
 In addition to explaining the algorithms used to solve the problem effectively, it will also explain enums to a beginner audience and how to use them in this example.
+The explanation of the solution will be split into three parts: two smaller algorithms and an enum.
+The attached diagram will use a flowchart to explain the more complicated sub-algorithm and work through an example input.

 # Accessibility text description of diagram #